DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 <p>Looking down, you notice that a small object seems to have fallen beneath the crib.
 In the distance, you can faintly hear the sound of an infant's soft whimpering.</p>
 </div>

 The object is a severed human finger with several pieces of flesh stripped from it.
 Tiny toothmarks can be seen around the wounds.
-A DC 12 Wisdom (Medicine) check identifies the finger as a woman's, and the teethmarks as a human child's.
+A DC 12 Wisdom (Medicine) check identifies the finger as a woman's, and the toothmarks as a human child's.

 The name "Walter" has been lovingly carved into the head of the crib.
 A successful DC 14 Intelligence (Arcana) identifies the runes around it as dark necromantic magic.